Plantation of Ulster

-The colonists (or "British tenants") were required to be English-speaking Protestants, with most coming from the Scottish Lowlands and Northern England.
-This led to the creation of a distinct Ulster Protestant community whose cultures differed from that of the native Irish.
-Some of the landlords and settlers, however, were Catholic.
-Although some "loyal" natives were granted land, the native Irish reaction to the plantation was generally hostile, and native writers lamented what they saw as the decline of Gaelic society and the influx of foreigners.

-The Plantation of Ulster was the biggest of the plantations of Ireland.
-It led to the founding of many of Ulster's towns and created a lasting Ulster Protestant community in the province with ties to Britain.
+The plantation led to the founding of many of Ulster's towns and created a separate and lasting Ulster Protestant community in the province with ties to Britain.
 It also resulted in many of the native Irish nobility losing their land and led to centuries of ethnic and sectarian animosity, which at times spilled into conflict, notably in the Irish Rebellion of 1641 and, more recently, the Troubles.